A look at the symbolism behind and brief history of the elusive Los Angeles City Flag.

 Finding the Los Angeles City Flag

 The interesting thing about the City of Los Angeles Flag — it’s really hard to find it flying in the city.
 You can see it flying at both City Hall and South City Hall on the 1st Street side of the buildings.
+Sometimes you can find it flying at some of the larger city parks throughout the city, and the downtown library usually has the flag on display.
 But other than that, it’s not all that common.

 You’d think that in the City of Los Angeles, you’d see this flag flying from every staff at every city building.
 The only place I’ve seen it flying regularly is at Rio de Los Angeles State Park.